AjayTomar3342/DataBot/README.md

-# Data Assitant Chat Bot (Check)
+# Data Bot

-This chatbot, made using Python is capable of taking a data file as input along with the end-user's textual questions about the data and provide the desired results to the end-user in the form of either data plots or textual inferences based on the insights from the inputted data file.
+This chatbot, made using Python is capable of taking a data file as input along with the end-user's textual instructions about the data and provide the desired results to the end-user in the form of either data plots or textual inferences based on the insights from the inputted data file.